paveyry/better-hangoutschat/README.md

 existing emoji sheet and use the Google Drive API to upload them all to drive and generate a new emoji sheet compliant with the CSP.

+Update July 19th 2018: The patched client now displays the link to the thread to simplify references in communication.

 Preview
 ========